 Each year a question or quote exploring Franklin’s relevance in our time is open for interpretation in 1000-1500 words.
 The competition is exclusively for young writers, aged 18-25, with a first prize of £750, and a second prize of £500.
-Winning entries will be posted here and also published online by media partner, The Telegraph.

-Literary Prize Judges
+The 2022 Literary Prize Judges are;

 - Lord Guy Black, Executive Director of the Telegraph Media Group

 - Wendy Moore, English journalist, author, and historian

 - Dr. Huw David, Development Director at Wolfson College, University of Oxford

 - Rory Sutherland, Vice Chairman of Ogilvy Group and Board Member of Benjamin Franklin House

 We would like to congratulate those on our shortlist as well as everyone who entered this year’s Prize.

 If you are interested in participating in our 2023 Literary Prize, please look out for announcements on our website.
 The quote for next year’s competition will be announced at the 2022 award ceremony and posted shortly after.